juanjp600/SCPCBIrrlicht/README.md

 ### How to compile

 1. Download source code for Irrlicht 1.8.1.
-2. Apply the patches in the "Irrlicht/source" and "Irrlicht/include" folders in this repository, as well as the new files.
+2. Apply the patches in the "Irrlicht/source" and "Irrlicht/include" folders in this repository, and add the new files.
 3. Compile Irrlicht in Debug mode.
 4. Download (and compile if necessary) all the other libraries listed above.
 5. Open SCPCBIrrlicht.cbp in Code::Blocks, add proper include directories and linker options, and compile.